-Under the newly-revised provisions of Colo.
-RJD, the Commission's proceedings, after a finding of a reasonable basis for a complaint, may involve several phases, including: (1) an investigation and notice to the judge, under Colo.
+The Commission's proceedings, after a finding of a reasonable basis for a complaint, may involve several phases, including: (1) an investigation and notice to the judge, under Colo.
 RJD 14; (2) a determination that remedial disciplinary measures, disability proceedings, or formal proceedings are warranted, under Colo.
-RJD 16 (3) and/or directions to the judge to undergo an independent medical examination, as authorized by Colo.
+RJD 16; (3) and/or directions to the judge to undergo an independent medical examination, as authorized by Colo.
 RJD 15.
 If necessary, the Commission may request the Supreme Court to order the temporary suspension of a Judge under Colo.
 RJD 34, with pay, pending the resolution of pending proceedings.